cybermax-008/100daysOfCoding---CyberNinja/README.md

 **Today's Project(s) :**
   - FCC : JS Algo and DS
-  - Python CCC solutions
+  - Python : datetime module
-  - C++ Hacker rank
+  - Elixir - Introduction to defmodules

  **Progress:**
   - completed 59 to 91 code snippets in Basic JS: JS Algo and DS track.
+  - Completed two programs using datetime module in python
+  - Started learning Elixir - completed three sample programs using defmodules

  **Link to work:**
  - [Exercise 59 to 91(see the timeline)](https://www.freecodecamp.org/cybermax008)